• Free Website: The First Step to Digitalization from Scratch – How to Choose and Optimize Your Free Website Solution

 2. SEO Strategy: Focus on Long-Tail and Brand Keywords

-Given free websites’ authority limitations, adjust SEO strategies to:
+Due to free websites' authority limitations, adjust SEO strategies to:

 3. Necessity and Roadmap for Professional Upgrades